23 mins read

 Understanding The Key Skills & Responsibilities Of A Quantity Surveyor

-As one of the slowest industries to stretch its legs in the frantic digital transformation race, the construction sector is finally making great strides, thanks to new tools and techniques that are moving the needle by addressing pain points and improving project outcomes.
+As one of the slowest industries to stretch its legs in the frantic digital transformation race, the construction sector is finally making great strides, thanks to new tools and techniques that move the needle by addressing pain points and improving project outcomes.

-Amidst these tumultuous changes, the quantity surveyor‘s role continues to evolve.
+Amidst these rapid changes, the role of the quantity surveyor continues to evolve.
 Modern surveyors often have a broader scope of responsibilities and a more prominent role in project teams than they once did.
 Those preparing for a career in the field must develop a wide range of skills and be willing to adapt to the industry’s evolution.
 This has become a lot simpler thanks to modern quantity surveying software.

 To help you put the importance of this role into perspective, we have compiled a comprehensive guide that discusses the key quantity surveyor skills and responsibilities.